 With a merchant cash advance from an alternative lender, small business owners can easily adapt to market changes that can disrupt operations.
 Shifting trends call for a rethinking of traditional methods of doing business, including marketing.
 While bigger organizations can get mired down in compliance issues and interdepartmental politicking, small businesses have the advantage of being able to quickly pivot and respond when the changing wind spins the weather vane to a new direction.

 Perhaps the biggest shift happening in business right now is the growing influence of millennials.
 This demographic, defined here as those individuals born between 1982 and 1998, has surpassed baby boomers as America’s largest age cohort, Pew Research Center reported.
 According to the April 2016 survey, while baby boomers number 74.9 million individuals, millennials have exceeded this to reach 75.4 million people.

 Further, researchers expect this number to continue growing due in large part to immigrants, finally peaking at 81.1 million in 2036.
 As the millennial generation continues to expand and contribute to an over-sized influence on the market, small business owners must ensure their marketing efforts are geared toward this influential age group.

 Millennial marketers are 84 percent more likely to incorporate social media to market their small businesses instead of using print advertising, according to a recent survey of more than 550 small- and mid-sized businesses conducted by Magisto, a video storytelling application.
-While respondents still retained the same traditional marketing aims to retain current clients, generate new ones and boost brand awareness, these marketers are utilizing social media channels to reach these goals.
+While respondents still retained the same traditional marketing aims to retain current clients, generate new ones and boost brand awareness, these marketers are utilizing social media marketing for small business to reach these goals.

 “Millennials retain the same basic marketing objectives as their older colleagues, but are besting their counterparts with a more evolved media mix, greater authenticity, more sophisticated targeting and an overall better understanding of new tools like social video,” explained Reid Genauer, Magisto’s CMO.
 “Even when baby boomers use social channels, they’re publishing outdated product centric ads, and are missing their audience and the real opportunity by treating Facebook like late night local TV.”